evolution-cms/docs/en/03_Extras/PageBuilder/index.md

 The plug-in allows the developer to define a set of blocks with a certain markup and a list of fields, so that the content manager uses those blocks that it considers necessary, with its content.

+After installation, you must create the configuration files or rename the `*.php.sample` files to `*.php`.
+In the administration panel, the plugin adds a new tab to the edit-resource page.
+To show contents of the blocks use the snippet `[[PageBuilder]]`.

 The configuration for the blocks is taken from the config folder.
 To create a new block, you need to create a `<block-name>.php` file in this folder, which should return an associative array.
 To create a container, you need to create a file `container.<container-name>.php`.
 The structure of the array is as follows:

 <table>